RevontuletIntel/brand/README.md

 Do not make any unauthorized changes to the colors or layout of the logo.

-Where possible, always use the vector versions of logo files.
+Where possible, always use the [vector versions of logo files](assets/logo/vector).

 ### On Light Backgrounds

 ### On Dark Backgrounds

 ## Explaining the Logo
-The official company logo depicts the outline of the head of an Arctic fox.
+The logo of Revontulet depicts the outline of the head of an Arctic fox facing the viewer.
 The visual is combined with the text Revontulet and the sub-line "Intelligence."

 # Brand Colors
 The official brand colors of Revontulet are as follows: